Where Do You Think? A Key Difference Between Introverts & Extroverts

 An introvert will sit quietly and ponder, mulling ideas over in her head, looking for the right word, and the best description of the ideas that are taking shape.

-In class, the introverts are the ones who sit quietly, thinking.
-If they raise their hand at all, they will not be the first to do so.
+In class, the introverts are the ones who sit quietly, often at the back of the room.
+If they raise their hand at all, they will rarely be the first to do so.
 Teachers often misjudge “class participation” based on who raises their hands and speaks in class.
 Rest assured, the introverts are definitely participating — they’re listening and they’re thinking.

 This dichotomy in where people think has interesting implications.
 I once had an extraverted friend ask me “What’s my favorite movie?”
 Certainly she knows her favorite movie, I thought.
 It turns out, she didn’t ask me because she expected me to tell her; she asked me because she needed to verbalize the thought in order to form it.
 I just smiled.